-The undersigned, Donald B. Murray, the Chief Executive Officer of Resources Connection, Inc., and Stephen J. Giusto, the Chief Financial Officer of Resources Connection, Inc. (the "Company"), pursuant to Rule 15d-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C. §1350, hereby certify that, to the best of their knowledge:
+The undersigned, Donald B. Murray, the Chief Executive Officer of Resources Connection, Inc., and Anthony Cherbak, the Acting Chief Financial Officer of Resources Connection, Inc. (the "Company"), pursuant to 18 U.S.C. §1350, hereby certify that, to the best of their knowledge:

-- (i) the Report on Form 10-Q of the Company for the quarter ended August 31, 2006 (the "Report") fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; as amended; and - (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (i) the Report on Form 10-Q of the Company for the quarter ended August 31, 2007 (the "Report") fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Dated: October 5, 2006
+Dated: October 4, 2007